The bottom line effects of Tenant Experience

 When looking at the industry development during the last decade, there are several additional components that have contributed to the transformation.
 This text, purpose is not to explore or deep dive into all, but it is clear that technology and the rise of proptech, together with the influx of new competences have been important forces.
 Although it came late to the Real Estate sector, the digital revolution is now changing the industry landscape at a rapid pace.
 With that, most companies (like in other industries) have adopted a data-driven business model.
 A generational change has led to improved equality (still a way to go though) and people from a variety of other more tech mature industries have opened up new ways of thinking.
 The approach to leadership and organizational development have also evolved as the “service mindset” has steadily grown stronger.

-Most people would agree that every person has the right to a decent living situation and should get value for the rentcitat1 they pay.
+Most people would agree that every person has the right to a decent living situation and should get value for the rent they pay.
 Or have a right to feel secure in their neighborhood, be taken seriously and treated with respect.
 However besides soft values, there is a clear and evident ROI in improving the tenant experience.
 The bottom-line benefits include time saving, cost reduction, higher productivity, new revenue streams and more… This means that it should be in everyone’s interest to increase the overall tenant experience.
 Independent of political views, market regulations or vacancy rates.

 Even though we have come a long way, there is still work to be done with industry managers and leaders who are not yet believers.
 Naturally this also differs in various markets.
 In Sweden, Denmark, and Norway, almost all professional midsize and larger Housing companies have adopted a customer-centric mindset, and in Germany, Austria, and the Netherlands, this is now changing rapidly.
 Today the top 20 largest German Housing companies have a customer satisfaction system in place, and more are following.